 This approach to play saw the student’s engagement flourish on the course.
 He went from achieving a pass on a previous qualification to distinctions and continued experimenting with new techniques and using me as someone to discuss the outcomes with.

 Perhaps one of the most interesting features I have found with delivering UAL qualifications, is how flexible it is for both the student's assessment and the lecturers delivery ideas.
 Previous qualifications I taught restrict themselves by listing skills that must be demonstrated.
 However, if I want to quickly change a project or deliver something completely new I can.
 Creative media is rapidly changing, and my delivery plan can easily adapt with it as it focuses on the techniques of creative thinking, not the technical skills.
 If a growth area in media appears like TikTok or Twitch streaming, I can teach them without concern over my knowledge because the qualification rewards exploration and the student journey of learning.
 Using the design process students can undertake any project they like.
 This is particularly prominent in the FMP where students can be encouraged to undertake a project of their own choice.
 You are more likely to see success if a student is doing something they enjoy.

 Teaching UAL qualifications is very empowering and it is a wonderful experience seeing students develop their autonomy, responsibility, and creative personality.
 My experience with UAL is that it represents the best qualification as it promotes a learning model far more suited to broadening creative industries.

-Hear more from Julian and other tutors and students in our online introductory Spotlight session on Creative Media and Production qualifications on 11 May.
+Find out more about these qualifications in our online introductory Spotlight session on Creative Media qualifications on 26 January.
 In this session you will gain a detailed understanding of the qualifications and learn about the progression and career opportunities they provide for students.